 Much has been written about exam-based only vs. project-based Six Sigma Green and Black Belt certification.

-The International Society of Six Sigma Professionals (ISSSP) concurs with other credible organizations which have concluded that programs that require training combined with the completion of a real world project create students that are more competent at the task or belt level they are certified at.
+The International Society of Six Sigma Professionals (ISSSP) knew that any accreditation program involving ISSSP must require the completion of real world projects for Lean Six Sigma / Six Sigma Green Belt and Black Belt certifications.
+The Accreditation Advisory Committee (AAC) members discussed their roles in the Six Sigma industry and came up with some minimum requirements that they would expect from a quality Six Sigma training provider or potential employee.
+In the end, the AAC and the Board concurred with other credible organizations, which have concluded that an ATO should provide training combined with the completion of a real world project to demonstrate the student's proficiency at the belt level sought.
 Whether the project is completed within the individual's workplace or as a volunteer within a non-profit organization doesn't make a difference in the student's ultimate demonstration of capabilities.

 Note: This short paper is based on the work of Donald L. Kirkpatrick as discussed in his 1994 first edition, Evaluating Training Programs: The Four Levels.